BAL vs KHP Fantasy Prediction : Balochistan vs Khyber Pakhtunkhwa Best Fantasy Team for National T20 Cup | The SportsRush

 Balochistan – Imam-ul-Haq, Abdul Bangalzai, Abdullah Shafique, Bismillah Khan, Haris Sohail, Sohail Akhtar, Amad Butt, Kashif Bhatti, Umaid Asif, Khurram Shahzad, Junaid Khan.

-Khyber Pakhtunkhwa – Fakhar Zaman, Mohammad Rizwan, Adil Amin, Sahibzada Farhan, Iftekhar Ahmed, Musadiq Ahmed, Mohammad Wasim, Shaheen Afridi, Asif Afridi, Imran Khan, Arshad Iqbal.
+Khyber Pakhtunkhwa – Fakhar Zaman, Mohammad Rizwan, Adil Amin, Sahibzada Farhan, Iftekhar Ahmed, Musadiq Ahmed, Mohammad Imran, Shaheen Afridi, Asif Afridi, Imran Khan, Arshad Iqbal.

 BAL vs KHP: Key Players of the Game